 Just as Robert McCulloch promised, Lake Havasu City is truly an enchanted desert oasis.
 Whether you’re planning your own lakeside retreat from the snowy north or are looking for a weekend escape from Las Vegas, you’ll have plenty of opportunities to fulfill your outdoor adventure dreams along the rugged shores and in the cold, clear waters of Lake Havasu.

 Want to read more about traveling through Arizona?
-Try these:
+Try these posts:

 Are you on Pinterest?
 Save this post for later!